eclipse-kuksa/kuksa.val.feeders/dbc2val/README.md

 In a realistic example some other application would listen to CAN, actuate the mirror and report back progress on a different CAN signal.

-The example below shows a possible output.
+The example below shows a possible output if using KUKSA Python Client.
 Note that you may not get back exactly the same value.
 This is caused by the transformations.

 * We set wanted value to +81%